tykoii/blog/_posts/2021-07-12-How-to-install-the-Koii-extension-in-Chrome.md

 ---
 layout: post
-title: "How to install the Koii extension in Chrome"
+title: "How to install the Koii Extension in Chrome"
 categories: [Announcement]
 image: assets/images/blog/browser-extension.jpeg
 ---